 I've always considered myself an outsider anyway, so I thought it would be an interesting read.

-At first I was disappointed, because it just seemed to be about perverts who liked looking up women's dresses, but then it started to hit it's straps and give me the kind of outsiders I could identify with to some degree, like Van Gogh, Blake, Hemingway and co.
+At first I was disappointed, because it just seemed to be about perverts who liked looking up women's dresses, but then it started to hit its straps and give me the kind of outsiders I could identify with to some degree, like Van Gogh, Blake, Hemingway and co.

 One thing I really liked about my copy of The Outsiderwas the cover work.